amarvsharma/NLP-Project/README.md

 # NLP-Project
 NLP Research Project with UCI Professor Ian Harris

+*this is only a snippet of the code for demonstration purposes*

  - Utilized Google's Natural Language Processing (NLP) service, DialogFlow, to automate writing Python function declarations
  - Configured DialogFlow to detect Intents and Entities (aka keywords) in coding challenges (codingbat.com)
  - Integrated DialogFlow's API with Python code to create custom func. declarations based on API results